cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 ## Configure a Key/Secret

 Keys/Secrets are used to private SSH keys and sensitive data that is used for rendering commands.
-To configure a new key or secret go to `Cetmix Tower/Settings/Keys` click `Create` and put values in the fields:
+To configure a new key or secret go to `Cetmix Tower -> Settings -> Keys` click `Create` and put values in the fields:

 - **Name**: Readable name
 - **Key Type**: Following values are available: